 NURSING PATHWAY

-- VETDSS Certificate IV in Preparation in Nursing Studies (2 years) – offered at TAFE and AMA College.
+- VETDSS Certificate IV in Preparation in Nursing Studies (2 years) – offered at TAFE

 - Fee for Service – Certificate III in Health Services Assistant (Yr11) followed by Certificate IV Nursing Preparation (Yr12) – RTO Health Science Hub – invoiced to parents.
 Apply directly to RTO.